sagemath/sagewiki_to_gh-2022-10-10/prerequisitesUbuntu.md

 {{http://loco.ubuntu.com/media/images/cof_orange_hex1.png||width=100px}}

-Here is the list of Ubuntu packages to install in order to build SageMath from sources (this is for Ubuntu 18.04):
+Here is the minimal list of Ubuntu packages to install in order to build SageMath from sources (this is for Ubuntu 18.04):
  * git
  * m4
  * gfortran